gbernatchez/galeriegalerie/wp-content/plugins/wd-instagram-feed/readme.txt

 Theme section (available with Pro version) allows to customize colors, sizes and display styles.
 Each layout uses its own theme which makes this section even more compelling.

 No feed data is stored in the database.
-All the images, videos (Pro), captions and comments  are retrieved directly from the Instagram in the front-end, which makes this WordPress Instagram plugin fast and very easy to use.
+All the images, videos (Pro), captions and comments  are retrieved directly from the Instagram in the front-end, which makes this WordPress Instagram gallery plugin fast and very easy to use.

 ###IMPORTANT: